arkaic/colorflow/README.md

 EDIT:   Final score sometimes not right; still needs fixing.
+EDIT 2: Final score fixed, plus a few polishes.

 Prototyping an idea for a game.